-35 promising young individuals from S’pore in Forbes’ 30 under 30 Asia list
+35 promising young individuals from S’pore on Forbes 30 Under 30 Asia list

 “Our recycling process has the ability to drastically reduce emissions, and our next step is to scale up and build a commercial recycling factory.”

-Mr Oh and Mr Palmer are among Singapore’s 35 representatives from 27 entries in Forbes’ annual 30 Under 30 Asia list for 2024.
+Mr Oh and Mr Palmer are among Singapore’s 35 representatives from 27 entries on the list.
 Multiple people who co-founded the same company are grouped together as one entry in the list.

-Singapore has 27 entries across the 10 categories, comprising 35 people in all.

 The entire list features 300 entrepreneurs and leaders under 30 across the Asia-Pacific.